The Parish

 Services provided by the Council

-The parish council provides a verge maintenance service on behalf of GCC
+The parish council provides a verge maintenance service on behalf

 Highways.